google/slowjam/README.md

 * Functions which we expected to be fast (<1s) were slow (10s).
 In many cases we were able to remove or rewrite these functions to do less work.

 The net result was a 2.5X reduction in start-up latency: from ~66 seconds to ~26 seconds.

+2. Analyzing an integrated Go binary in kubernetes cluster.
+Here's an pod config to analyze a Go binary running on a kuberenets cluster: [Pod SlowJam Profile](https://github.com/GoogleContainerTools/kaniko/blob/master/examples/pod-build-profile.yaml)

+In this Pod Config,
+1. Set the environment variable `STACKLOG_PATH` to  to generate slowjam profile.
+2. Copy the generated stack samples to a accessible location in [Container Lifecyle hooks](https://kubernetes.io/docs/tasks/configure-pod-container/attach-handler-lifecycle-event/#define-poststart-and-prestop-handlers) `pre-stop`.